JustlfC03/MFDS-DETR/README.md

 * If your file system is slow to read images, you may consider enabling '--cache_mode' option to load whole dataset into memory at the beginning of training.
 * You may increase the batch size to maximize the GPU utilization, according to GPU memory of yours, e.g., set '--batch_size 3' or '--batch_size 4'.

-### Evaluation
+### (3) Evaluation

-You can get the config file and pretrained model of Deformable DETR (the link is in "Main Results" session), then run following command to evaluate it on COCO 2017 validation set:
+You can get the config file and run following command to evaluate it on your dataset:

 ```bash
 <path to config file> --resume <path to pre-trained model> --eval